dakalab/sql-expect/README.md

 Helper functions for sql mock.

-It is a wrapper of [DATA-DOG/go-sqlmock](https://github.com/DATA-DOG/go-sqlmock) to ease your work.
+It is a wrapper of [DATA-DOG/go-sqlmock](https://github.com/DATA-DOG/go-sqlmock) to ease your work on mocking sql in unit tests.